jsc723/c-generic-data-structures/README.md

 # c-generic-data-structures
 some common data structures implemented in **C** (more specifically, C99), supporting generic types.
 And the APIs are provided in a objective orienting style.
-I'm still working on it.
-But the ArrayList and HashMap should be usable.

 ## About the OOP framework
 Since all of these structures use my OOP framework written in ```jscobj2.h```, the APIs are also OOP like.
 Let ```pInst``` be a pointer to an instance of data structure defined in this repo (e.g. an ArrayList) ,